mlafeldt/dilbert-feed/README.md

 This serverless application provides a custom feed with direct access to Dilbert comics that gets updated every day.

-For some background information, check out my presentation on [Recreational Programming with Serverless](https://speakerdeck.com/mlafeldt/recreational-programming-with-serverless).
+For some background information, check out my article on [Recreational Programming with Serverless](https://sharpend.io/recreational-programming-with-serverless/).

 ## Architecture